 The Rite of Beatification takes place at the beginning of the Beatification Mass.
 After a brief biography of the new Blessed is read, Cardinal Becciu, the prefect of the Congregation of the Causes of Saints, reads the Apostolic Letter of the Holy Father in Latin.
 This letter, which grants the Servant of God the title of Blessed, is then repeated by a diocesan official in English.
 After this declaration, the new image of the Blessed with a halo is revealed, and a relic is presented for veneration and is incensed.
 Copies of the Pope’s Apostolic Letter are given to the Bishop and selected guests.
 After a Hymn of Thanksgiving, the Mass continues with the Collect (Opening Prayer) from the proper Mass of the new Blessed.
 The Mass continues as normal.

 Beatifications are celebrated in the local diocese where the Cause was instructed.
-The Beatification of Fulton Sheen would take place in Peoria in a large venue to accommodate the number of faithful who would want to attend.
+The Beatification of Fulton Sheen will take place in Peoria.

 The tomb of Archbishop Sheen is located in the Lady Chapel of the Cathedral of St. Mary of the Immaculate Conception, 607 NE Madison Ave, Peoria, Illinois.
 Phone 309-682-5823. www.catholicpeoria.com/Cathedral.
 The Cathedral is open daily according to the posted schedule.